lsadouk/code_SMMs/README.md

 1) Use low and mid-level features of a CNN which was already pretrained on SMMs of subjects other than Subject 2 (e.g., records sessions of Subjects 2, 3, 4, 5, 6 of the selected study (Study 2)).
 The record sessions exclude flap movement activities and keep non-SMM, rock-SMM and flap-rock SMM activities.
 2) Apply them on top of an SVM to form a framework and train the SVM via this framework using 2000 instances randomly selected from the training dataset of Subject 2 (Study 1).

-NB: in the options, we choose not to label raw data and not extract features from raw data since these steps are already done for you.
-Indeed the corresponding files “preprocessedDataAndLabels.mat” (labeled data) and “featureVectorAndLabels.mat” (extracted features) are already created within each record session of Subject 1 in the path ‘data/Study1/URI-001-XX-XX-XX’ folder).
-However, you can choose to label data and extract features if desired.
+NB: in the options, we choose to extract features from raw data.
+This step uses the file “preprocessedDataAndLabels.mat” (labeled data) and creates the file “featureVectorAndLabels.mat” (extracted features) for each record sessions of the selected subject(s) within the selected study.
+In this example, a .mat file is created within each record session of Subject 1 in the path ‘data/Study1/URI-001-XX-XX-XX’ folder).
+Furthermore, for future experiments, once you create the file “featureVectorAndLabels.mat”  for a subject within a study, you don't need to create it again for upcoming experiments; so you will select "(2)do not extract features" in the option menu.

 <b>Steps:</b> Run the code “stereotypyMainMultSessions.m” and enter values below:
 - Please select subject ID (1-6):2